minprog/webapps/projects/project 1/content.md

    the credentials list), your username (the "User"), your password, and the name of the database, all of which you can find on the Heroku credentials page.
+   At Adminer you can use "SQL opdracht"/"SQL command" to try out a query.

 Alternatively, if you install [PostgreSQL](https://www.postgresql.org/download/) on your own computer, you